jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 What does this mean?
 There is yet *another* layer of configurability.
 Each kernel can run a different programming language, with different software, and so on.
-The most common way they are configured is by running in different Python virtual environments or conda environments.
+By default, they would run in the same environment as the single-user notebook server, and the most common other way they are configured is by running in different Python virtual environments or conda environments.
 They can be started and killed independently (there is normally one per notebook you have open).
 The kernels is what uses